ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

     * MUST separate the block containing Kitchen Sink information from the block containing documentation of parameters by an empty line in the DocBlock.
 * The block in the documentation containing Kitchen Sink information:
-    * SHOULD contain a text field `example` containing a PHP example that show cases the usage, if the documented method represents a UI-component
     * SHOULD contain a field `description` that is a dictionary containing one or more than one of the following text fields:
         * `purpose` - describes the usage scenario of the component